-In consultation with the broader school community, Jimbour State School has determined that mobile phones should only be used by students at school in special circumstances negotiated with the school principal.
+In consultation with the broader school community, and in alignment with the Department's 'Away for the day' policy, Jimbour State School has determined that mobile phones should only be used by students at school in special circumstances negotiated with the school principal.
 In cases of emergency, staff have contact details for all enrolled parents and caregivers.
 Information from home can be relayed to students by contacting the school office.